Amet13/ODYSSEY/Documentation/DEVELOPMENT.md

 settings.logLevel = .debug

 // In ReservationManager
-NSLog("ORRMAT: Debug message here")
+NSLog("ODYSSEY: Debug message here")

 // Check Console app for logs
-// Filter by "ORRMAT" to see only app logs
+// Filter by "ODYSSEY" to see only app logs
 ```

 ### Performance Monitoring